Michelle Sheridan, Talent Development Manager at Urbint

 Another study from HBR analyzed the driving forces of retention and engagement.
 Not surprisingly, growth opportunities, a positive work culture, and fair compensation were at the top of the list.
 When top performers leave a company, the most common reason is, “I just didn’t see the right opportunities here.”
 This impacts operational strategy in several ways - lost talent, lost productivity, and potentially lost recruitment opportunities.
 When you think about your employer brand, how does learning & development impact it?

 The new workforce wants to keep and grow their personal skills.
-According to a recent Deloitte study, more than two-thirds of millennials “believe it is management’s job to provide them with accelerated development opportunities in order for them to stay.”
+According to a recent Deloitte study, more than two-thirds of millennials “believe it is management’s job to provide them with accelerated career development opportunities in order for them to stay.”
 The retention and development of existing talent feed directly into your employer brand, which then attracts high caliber talent.

 But how do we get there?